sarsamurmu/reboost/docs/built-in-plugins/css.md

 ### Treating all CSS files as modules
 By default, all CSS files which includes `.module.` in their name are treated as CSS modules.
-If you want your all CSS files to be loaded as CSS modules then you can use `modules.test` option change this behavior.
+If you want your all CSS files to be loaded as CSS modules then you can use `modules.test` option to change this behavior.
 ```js
 const {
   start,